Skip to content

 • Pharmacist’s perspective: How pharmacists assess and personalise HRT, the importance of patient counselling, and collaboration with healthcare providers.

-A breakdown of HRT
+A breakdown of HRT - What is it?

 Hormone Replacement Therapy (HRT) involves supplementing the body with hormones, primarily oestrogen and progesterone, to alleviate symptoms associated with menopause.
 It is primarily used to treat hot flushes, night sweats, mood swings, and other menopausal symptoms.